Hannay, Herbert (Bertie)

 Family grave headstone in Bangor Cemetery

-Herbert (Bertie) Hannay was born on 28 February 1920 in Bangor and he was the younger son of William Herbert (Herbert) and Rosa Hannay (nee Curragh) of 39 Prospect Road, Bangor.
+Herbert (Bertie) Hannay was born on 28 February 1920 at 37 Prospect Road, Bangor and he was the younger son of William Herbert (Herbert) and Rosa Hannay (nee Curragh) of 39 Prospect Road, Bangor.
 They were married on 31 October 1911 in First Donaghadee Presbyterian Church.
 Herbert Hannay was a farmer from Ballyholme, Bangor (later an official in Bangor Gasworks) and he was a son of William Hannay, a sea captain.
 Rosa Curragh from Granshaw was a daughter of William Curragh, a farmer.

 William Herbert and Rosa Hannay (nee Curragh had at least four children:

 William Henry Montgomery (Willie, born 5 December 1911 at 1 Park Avenue, Bangor; worked in Bangor Gasworks; joined the Royal Air Force Volunteer Reserve)

 Sarah Montgomery (Sadie, born 18 September 1913 at 37 Prospect Road, Bangor; married William Cresswell)

 Jenny Winifred (Jean, born 13 January 1915 in Prospect Road, Bangor; married Bangor auctioneer George Matthews and lived in Fourth Avenue, Baylands, Bangor)

 Herbert (Bertie, born 28 February 1920 at 37 Prospect Road, Bangor)